danielsdeleo/critical/examples/future.md

 * command line app to run 1/more checks

 ## Server Arch ##
-The server needs to have 3 parts or be 3 separate servers:
+The server should have these 3 parts or be 3 separate servers:

 1. Alert Server:
-   	manages sending notifications via twit, email, etc. Should have some sort of DSL for managing what alerts get sent, etc. based on source, time of day,
+   	manages sending notifications via twit, basecamp, email, etc. Should have some sort of DSL for managing what alerts get sent, etc. based on source, time of day,
 		whatever
 		erlectricity?